0xAX/linux-insides/Booting/linux-bootstrap-3.md

 jmpl	*%eax
 ```

-remember that `eax` contains address of the 32-bit entry (we passed it as first parameter into `protected_mode_jump`).
-That's all we're in the protected mode and stops before it's entry point.
-What is happening after we joined in the 32-bit entry point we will see in the next part.
+Remember that `eax` contains address of the 32-bit entry (we passed it as first parameter into `protected_mode_jump`).

+That's all we're in the protected mode and stop at it's entry point.
+What happens next, we will see in the next part.

 Conclusion
 --------------------------------------------------------------------------------

 It is the end of the third part about linux kernel internals.
 In next part we will see first steps in the protected mode and transition into the [long mode](http://en.wikipedia.org/wiki/Long_mode).

-If you will have any questions or suggestions write me a comment or ping me at [twitter](https://twitter.com/0xAX).
+If you have any questions or suggestions write me a comment or ping me at [twitter](https://twitter.com/0xAX).

 **Please note that English is not my first language, And I am really sorry for any inconvenience.
-If you will find any mistakes please send me PR to [linux-internals](https://github.com/0xAX/linux-internals).**
+If you find any mistakes, please send me a PR with corrections at [linux-internals](https://github.com/0xAX/linux-internals).**

 Links
 --------------------------------------------------------------------------------